michaengeser/pep_WP4_beh-fMRI/README.md

 │ │

-│ ├──image_similarities/ # Drawings and generated photorealistic images
+│ ├──image_similarities

-│ │ ├── drawings_draw3D
+│ │ ├── drawings_draw3D (generated images)

-│ │ ├── drawings_human_rated
+│ │ ├── drawings_human_rated (raw drawings and script for human rating experiment)

 │ │ └── pictures (private photos are not shared, but IS-RDM is provided to replicate analysis)